petermarion/autoCheckIn/proposal.md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

-A script which will make the attendance check in process easier for my karate studio
+A script which will streamline the attendance check in process for my karate studio

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?